 Human errors that can result in a train accident can include

-- Fatigue.
-As with motor vehicle accidents, fatigue is a major cause of train accidents.
+- As with motor vehicle accidents, fatigue is a major cause of train accidents.
 Railroad employees often work long hours and fluctuating schedules that can disrupt the body’s instinct to sleep during the nighttime hours.
 Fatigue causes hazards to railroad employees as it draws away from their ability to focus on the task before them.

 - Improper braking due to lack of training, inexperience, and distraction.